We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Infections such as bacterial vaginosis may increase the risk of preterm delivery, and the body’s inflammatory response may further raise the risk.
 Because NAC combats inflammation, the authors report, it may help counter this risk factor for preterm birth.

-NAC may have a similar effect when a woman takes it in combination with folic acid, the authors report.
+NAC may have a similar effect when a person takes it in combination with folic acid, the authors report.

-However, as with any supplement, it is important to consult a doctor about its safety before taking it during pregnancy.
+However, as with any supplement, it is important to consult a doctor about its safety before taking NAC during pregnancy.

 Treating acetaminophen overdose